LoginRadius/engineering-portal/content/implementing-authentication-in-angular-2-plus-with-loginradius-cli/index.md

 </div>
 ```

 The profile component will call the LoginRadius API to fetch the profile details and store them in the `profile` variable.
-Using that `profile` we are displaying the email in the HTML.
+Using that `profile`, we are displaying the email in the HTML.
-It also has the `logout()` function where we are passing the `action=logout` in the **LoginRadius Auth Page** which will help us to log out the user.
+It also has the `logout()` function where we pass the `action=logout` in the **LoginRadius Auth Page**, which will help us log out the user.

 In the profile component, you can see the two things are used.
 - ProfileService - This is the service to fetch the user profile using the token.